wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 External requests can either invoke individual functions just like on conventional serverless platforms, or can directly invoke a pre-registered DAG, and expect Cloudburst scheduler (discussed later) to handle function composition.
 Lastly, Cloudburst defines and implements two strong consistency models for concurrent accesses of the KVS.
-These two consistency models, namely repeatable-reads and causal-consistency, expose a well-defined and intuitive semantics to the functions executing concurrently, which greatly aids program design as most read-write interleaves can be handled correctly by the framework itself.
+These two consistency models, namely repeatable-reads and causal consistency, expose a well-defined and intuitive semantics to the functions executing concurrently, which greatly aids program design as most read-write interleaves can be handled correctly by the framework itself.